Mobile-Env: Building Qualified Evaluation Benchmarks for LLM-GUI Interaction: Details about LLM-based agents and experiments

-Tab.~\ref{tab:vh_n_html_t} depicts how the different classes of VH nodes are mapped to the HTML tags.
-Tab.~\ref{tab:vh_prpt_html_attrb} depicts how the VH node properties are mapped to the HTML element attributes.
-An example of conversion from VH to HTML is illustrated in Fig.~\ref{fig:vh_to_html}.
+The text LLMs are fed with a simplified HTML format derived from the VH component in the raw observation following \citet{BryanWang2022_ConversationMobileUI_LLM}.
+In the HTML, only the visible leaf nodes in VH are preserved.
+The VH classes and essential properties are converted into HTML tags and attributes. \cref{tab:vh_n_html_t} depicts the mapping rule from classes of VH nodes to HTML tags. \cref{tab:vh_prpt_html_attrb} depicts how the VH node properties are mapped to the HTML element attributes.
+An example of conversion from VH into HTML is illustrated in \cref{fig:vh_to_html}.